kamranbekirovyz/versionarte/README.md

 }
 ```

-This JSON object represents the versioning information for an app, including its minimum and latest versions, and the maintenance status of the app.
+This JSON object represents the versioning information for an app, including its minimum and latest versions, and the availability status of the app.
 The information is stored separately for three different platforms: Android, iOS, and macOS.

 Each platform contains two objects: